-Disclaimer: This document has been prepared based on information provided by others as cited in the Notes section.
-McMillen Jacobs Associates has not verified the accuracy and/or completeness of this information and shall not be responsibility for any errors or omissions which may be incorporated herein as a result.
-McMillen Jacobs Associates assumes no responsibility for data supplied in electronic format, sand the recipient accepts full responsibility for verifying the accuracy and completeness of the data.
+Discialmer: This document has been prepared based on information provided by others as cited in the Notes section.
+McMillen Jacobs Associates has not verified the accuracy and/or completeness of this information and shall not be responsibility for data supplied in electronic format, sand the recipient accepts full responsibility for verifying the accuracy and completeness of the data.